weo-media/WEOML/README.md

 ## Other Bits
 Also included...
   - Auto completions of all the WEO keys with corresponding parameters
-  - Keyboard shortcuts for manipulating WEO brackets
   - Snippets for commonly used code
+  - DearDoctor Video IDs
+  - completions for bootstrap-tp classes

 ## Other Packages To Install
   - sublime tutor